theQRL/zond-package/README.md

 ## Proposer Builder Separation (PBS) emulation

-To spin up the network of Ethereum nodes with an external block building network (using Flashbot's `mev-boost` protocol), simply use:
+To spin up the network of Zond nodes with an external block building network (using Flashbot's `mev-boost` protocol), simply use:

 ```
-kurtosis run github.com/ethpandaops/ethereum-package '{"mev_type": "full"}'
+kurtosis run github.com/theQRL/zond-package '{"mev_type": "full"}'
 ```

 Starting your network up with `"mev_type": "full"` will instantiate and connect the following infrastructure to your network: